 With a passion for diversity and inclusion, Barbara chose a career in healthcare as a registered nurse.
 She became the senior executive as a clinical quality and improvement leader for an organization that is recognized as a national leader in healthcare and led the organization into top decile performance in almost every clinical area of healthcare.

-With over 40 years of experience, a passion for creating equality and opportunity for people to grow and progress with guidance and mentorship, Barbara is enthusiastic and eager to learn more and to bring her professional views to the foundation board.
+With over 40 years of experience and a passion for creating equality and opportunity for people to grow and progress with guidance and mentorship, Barbara is enthusiastic and eager to learn more and to bring her professional views to the foundation board.
 She hopes to create mentorship opportunities for all members and to give back to the equine industry in a way that will benefit all members alike.

 Barbara is thrilled to be “back in the saddle” and actively showing again with her all-around horse in a variety of western events.

-As a lifelong equestrian advocate, Lance Bryson, of Aubrey, Texas has been involved in numerous aspects of the equine industry.
+As a lifelong equestrian advocate, Lance Bryson, of Ocala, Florida, has been involved in numerous aspects of the equine industry.
 Growing up, Lance spent most of his years supporting competitors behind the scenes as well as encouraging horse enthusiasts to participate in NSBA events.
 Most recently serving as Chief Financial Officer of National Cutting Horse Association and Treasurer for the NCHA Charitable Foundation, Lance has an experienced understanding of how a foundation operates.

 Lance also serves as a mentor for Pathfinders of Tarrant County, Texas, a non-profit organization that was established to help families become financially self-sufficient, by bridging the gap between poverty and self-sufficiency.
 As a mentor, he assists program participants in basic financial coaching, personal budgeting and setting financial goals.